ccakes/mojo-orepan2/README.md

 password doesnt-matter
 ```

-mojo-orepan2 doesn't support any auth mechanism however `cpan-upload` requires the fields be present. `user` is used as the AUTHOR.
+mojo-orepan2 doesn't support any auth mechanism however `CPAN::Uploader` requires the fields be present. `user` is used as the AUTHOR.

 ## Using with Docker